TamHajiy/data_pagination_and_filtering/README.md

 Table of content
 -----------------
- *list of student profile dynamically created in DOM* *function that creates pagination based on an existing student data.
-Number of students cannot exceed more than 9 per page* *event listener that corresponds to the click and switches its class 'active' to the event.target* *call of two functions*
+ -list of student profile dynamically created in DOM.
+ -function that creates pagination based on an existing student data.
+Number of students cannot exceed more than 9 per page.
+ -event listener that corresponds to the click and switches its class 'active' to the event.target.
+ -call of two functions.

 What you will find on a website?